I Care 4 U (song): Commercial performance

-In the United States, "I Care 4 U" debuted at number 75 on the Hot R&B/Hip-Hop Singles & Tracks chart due to heavy airplay on June 1, 2002, despite not having been released as a single yet.
+"I Care 4 U" helped provide heavy airplay for Aaliyah following her death on August 25, 2001, alongside singles "Rock the Boat" and "More Than a Woman".
+In the US, "I Care 4 U" debuted at number 75 on the Hot R&B/Hip-Hop Songs chart dated June 1, 2002, despite not having been released as a single yet.
 It peaked at number three on the chart dated September 28, spending a total of 44 weeks charting.
 On the Billboard Hot 100, the song peaked at number 16 on October 26; it spent a total of 20 weeks on the chart.
 "I Care 4 U" also charted for 20 weeks on the Radio Songs chart, peaking at number 15.
+It was released as a double A-side single with "Don't Worry" on April 8, 2003, as the second US single from I Care 4 U, by Blackground Records and Universal Records.

-Along with "Rock the Boat" and "More Than a Woman", the song helped give Aaliyah a strong presence on the radio following her August 25, 2001 death.
-After the 2021 rerelease of I Care 4 U and Ultimate Aaliyah, "I Care 4 U" debuted and peaked at number 11 on the US R&B Digital Song Sales chart.
+In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
+Aaliyah, including "I Care 4 U", was re-released on September 10.
+The song subsequently debuted and peaked at number 11 on the US R&B Digital Song Sales.